Billaferd/QuantumNexus/Ability Creation Guidelines.md

 This keyword would in fact give our unit 4 extra AP to spend on it's other abilities.
 This will allow our unit to be a bit stronger given the harsh less of the deployment not being a simple CP cost.

-##### Creating Ritualistic Keywords
+##### Creating Ritualistic Abilities

-Now we need to create a few keywords specific for rituals, this step is optional, but can add a real sense of depth if done properly.
+Now we need to create a few abilities specific for rituals, this step is optional, but can add a real sense of depth if done properly.
 There is nothing stopping you from simply using existing abilities though.

 For now we will use a basic Keyword that will add a small cost to the unit, but be paid off when the unit gets summoned.